Pronunciation: fĭ-nŏm’ә- nŏn’

 In the year 2000, a 12-year-old homeschool student from Missouri won the national title, and the second and third-place winners were also homeschool students!

 The year before the national contest, schools and homeschool organizations run their own bees to select the winners that move on to regional bees, which are run by the 268 sponsors (most of them are newspaper companies) of the national Bee.
 The regional competitions include spellers from Europe, Guam, Jamaica, Puerto Rico, the U.S. Virgin Islands, The Bahamas, American Samoa, Canada, and New Zealand, as well as the United States.

 The best place to start is by contacting the local sponsor who will connect you to either a homeschool association or a local school where you can participate.
 Students up to the 8th grade (and not older than 15) can enter.
 The Scripps Howard Spelling Bee website lists the current sponsors.

 As a speller wins he or she moves on to the next larger contest, usually a district or county bee, and finally to a regional bee, which decides the contestants for the national bee in Washington.
-The regional bees are highly competitive in that only one winner from each of the regional bees is allowed to continue to the national Bee.
+The regional bees are highly competitive in that only one winner from each of the regional bees continues to the national Bee.

 A great way to become comfortable with the process is to attend a spelling bee or watch a movie about them.
 Akeelah and the Bee, as discussed above, or the documentary Spellbound, which follows several spellers participating in the National Bee, are both very informative as well as entertaining.